We all seek connection; to ourselves, to one another, to the land, and to the food which we eat.

 With woodlands, meadows, a polytunnel, vegetable gardens, river frontage, yoga deck, field kitchen barn, and a hen paddock, it is the perfect place to unwind and connect with yourself and to nature.

-This Field to Fork Course takes place over the Early May Bank Holiday.
 This time in the season, is all about tender new growth.
 The garden is full of potential; new life in all its enthusiasm abounds!
 Working on the land can help us reconnect to the natural rhythms and cycles that we can so easily become detached from.
 It inspires our cooking with diversity and possibility.

 For Jo, her relationship to food is found through connection to her environment.
 Life has become deeply informed by the intimate relationship she has with the landscape around her, the changing seasons, being out in the elements and nurturing growth.